Modern Slavery Policy

 Kellaway has other formal policies intended to promote ethical and legally compliant business conduct.
 Policies contributing to our commitment to preventing violations of human rights such as modern forms of slavery in our business include:

 - Data Protection Policy

 Each year Kellaway staff are required to complete training on all the above policies and other policies relevant to their jobs.
-All staff as well as anyone acting on behalf Kellaway Building Supplies must comply with the above.
+All staff, as well as anyone acting on behalf of the Group or any Group company, must comply with the above.
 Any breaches will face disciplinary action, which could result in dismissal for gross misconduct.

-Kellaway continues to monitor relevant legal developments relating to human rights and modern slavery to maintain its commitment to operating responsibly and maintaining our high ethical standards across Kellaway Building Supplies.
+Kellaway continues to monitor relevant legal developments relating to human rights and modern slavery to maintain its commitment to operating responsibly and maintaining our high ethical standards across the Group.

 Our Supply Chains

-Kellaway Building Supplies is committed to ensuring modern forms of slavery and human trafficking are not present in our supply chains and in any of our businesses.
-We expect businesses, companies, and other entities that provide, or seek to provide, any kind of good or service to Kellaway Building Supplies, including our suppliers, vendors and contractors (“suppliers”) to respect human rights and promote similar principles in their own supply chains.
+Kellaway Group is committed to ensuring modern forms of slavery and human trafficking are not present in our supply chains and in any of our businesses.
+We expect businesses, companies, and other entities that provide or seek to provide, any kind of good or service to the Group, including our suppliers, vendors and contractors (“suppliers”) to respect human rights and promote similar principles in their own supply chains.

 Where non-compliance is identified, Kellaway will engage with the relevant supplier and promptly take appropriate action, which may include not appointing or re-appointing the supplier.

-Kellaway Building Supplies is committed to transparency in our approach to respecting human rights.
+Kellaway Group is committed to transparency in its approach to respecting human rights.